ARM-software/acle/cmse/cmse.md

 <span id="requirement-58" class="requirement-box"></span>
 > A compiler generating code for a Non-secure function call must, for each
 > returned value that is an integral Fundamental Data Type smaller than a word,
-> narrow the returned value to a value within its declared type's range.
+> make no assumptions about the value of the padding bits, even when the value
+> of those bits are defined by the AAPCS.

 A possible implementation is shown below: